Rohitbiradar111/Wells-Fargo-Task/README.md

-This is a Task of Wells Forgo.
+This is a Task of Wells Fargo.